mwshinn/PyDDM/doc/quickstart.rst

 To simulate models and generate artificial data:

-1. Define a model using "auto_model" or the object-oriented API.
-Here, we focused on "auto_model".
+1. Define a model using :func:`.gddm` or the object-oriented API.
+Here, we focused on :func:`.gddm`.
 Models may depend on parameters, conditions, time, and space.
 2. Simulate the model using the :meth:`.Model.solve()` method to generate a :class:`.Solution` object.
 If you have multiple conditions, you must run